glennmusa/mock-spacestation/README.md

 ![Deploying the mock-spacestation template from the Azure Portal](docs/images/spacestation_template_deployment_smaller.gif)

-And **make note of the Deployment Name that gets generated for you, we'll need that to get your SSH credentials**, it's usually something similar to "Microsoft.Template-${timestamp}" like "Microsoft.Template-20210820123456"
+**Make note of the name of the Resource Group you create and the name of the Deployment that gets generated for you, we'll need that to get your SSH credentials**.
+The generated name is usually something similar to "Microsoft.Template-${timestamp}" like "Microsoft.Template-20210820123456"

-Then when you're ready, deploy to Azure:

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fglennmusa%2Fmock-spacestation%2Fmain%2FmockSpacestation.json)

-Once that's complete move on to [Connect to the VMs](#Connect-to-the-VMs).
+Once that's complete, move on to [Connect to the VMs](#Connect-to-the-VMs).

 ### via Azure CLI